genai-toolbox

 README:

-[!NOTE] Gen AI Toolbox for Databases is currently in beta, and may see breaking changes until the first stable release (v1.0).
+[!NOTE] MCP Toolbox for Databases is currently in beta, and may see breaking changes until the first stable release (v1.0).

-Gen AI Toolbox for Databases is an open source server that makes it easier to build Gen AI tools for interacting with databases.
+MCP Toolbox for Databases is an open source MCP server for databases.
 It enables you to develop tools easier, faster, and more securely by handling the complexities such as connection pooling, authentication, and more.

 This README provides a brief overview.
 For comprehensive details, see the full documentation.